The Butterfly Room

 Emma

-Emma Emma has over 18 years administrative and secretarial experience, including working as a PA at a director level.
+Emma has over 18 years administrative and secretarial experience, including working as a PA at a director level.
 Emma spent over 10 years working within the NHS and other health care settings, and has also worked alongside charities supporting children and young people with mental health needs.
-Emma is our first point of contact and handles the admin side of things including enquiries, invoicing and bookings. |
+Emma is our first point of contact and handles the admin side of things including enquiries, bookings and funding.